DavidMcLaughlin208/PixelSorting/README.md

   * Improve performance of mask drawing
   * Add ability to use any image as a mask with threshold customization
   * Write fragment shader to display what intervals will be sorted, dynamically as thresholds are modified
-  * Add color picker to modify mask color (default of white is not visible on white portions of images)
+  * Add color pickers to modify mask color, angle arrows (default of white is not visible on white portions of images)
-* Improve UI clarity and usability: Redo UI in [ofxDatGui](https://github.com/braitsch/ofxDatGui)
+* Improve UI clarity and usability
   * Add diagnostics and metrics to be shown in app (time taken, current frame for videos, what the application is currently doing, error messages, tooltips)
+* Add undo/redo functionality
+* Video improvements
+  * Allow saving video files to desired format (default is mp4 now regardless of input video format)
+  * Reduce size of sorted video files.
+It is a [known behavior](https://www.quora.com/Why-is-that-when-I-read-an-mp4-video-using-OpenCV-re-write-it-using-OpenCV-the-size-of-the-rewritten-video-is-greater-than-original-video) that VideoWriter will drastically increase size of videos
+  * Add ability to scrub through videos to select start and end frame, see what intervals will be sorted at that frame
+  * Break up video sorting to multiple files and concatenate them all at the end so in the case of any issues not all progress is lost
   * Add ability to apply curves or easing functions to parameter values to change them over the course of a video sorting
-  * Allow for dynamic reload of image/video load buttons when contents of folder change
-* Add undo/redo functionality

 ### Examples